vinsworldcom/nppQuickText/README.md

 + **Use Fixed Font**: use a fixed-width font (Courier New) in the "Substitution Text" text box.
-+ **Use N++ Colors**: use Notepad++ background and "Default Style" text colors in the "Tags" and "Substitution Text" list and edit boxes.
++ **Use N++ Colors**: use Notepad++ background and "Default Style" text colors in the "Snips" and "Substitution Text" list and edit boxes.
 + **Confirm before close**: use message box prompts to confirm actions before closing the Settings dialog with the "OK" and "Cancel" buttons if potential changes.

-To make you're own tags:
+To make you're own snips:

-+ Tags file (QuickText.ini) *MUST* use "Windows (CR LF)" line endings.
++ Snips file (QuickText.ini) *MUST* use "Windows (CR LF)" line endings.
-+ First make sure the tag's Language Section already exists.
++ First make sure the snip's Language Section already exists.
 This is done by creating a new section with the code corresponding to the Language.
 See LANGUAGE CODES.
-+ Then, for the key of the tag, use only lower/upper case and numbers.
++ Then, for the key of the snip, use only lower/upper case and numbers.
 + Special chars:
   + `$` hotspots
   + `\$` for literal '$'